YantianWang98/GuangXisoftware/readMe.txt

 Codes branches:

-My developed software for generating and processing point cloud from raw binary data (scanning and POS):
+My developed software for generating and processing point cloud from raw binary data (scanning and POS)

-C++ & Qt language
+Using C++ & Qt language

+The complete Microsoft Visual Studio project files are stored on my Baidu cloud drive, you can ask me for them

 ----------------------------------------------------------